-Until the Referee signals the RFP to start the play clock, the Umpire should maintain control of the ball by standing with his feet straddling the ball observing and counting the offensive huddle.
-As the huddle breaks he signal his count to the Referee and moves quickly to his starting position.
+The Umpire should maintain control of the ball by standing with his feet straddling the ball observing and counting the offensive huddle.
+When the Referee signals the RFP he signals his count to the Referee and moves quickly to his starting position.
 If Team A is running a no-huddle offense, the Umpire can advise the snapper verbally to wait for the ready-for-play whistle.
-Once the snapper touches the ball, the Umpire must keep his eyes on it all times including while he is moving to his position, which is generally 4-7 yards off the line and between the tackles.
+Once the snapper touches the ball, the Umpire must keep his eyes on it at all times including while he is moving to his position, which is generally 4-7 yards off the line and between the defensive ends.
 Laterally, he may line up anywhere opposite the tackles, but he should vary his position to lessen the possibility that the offense can use him as part of the blocking scheme.
 His position will also vary based on the adjacent lineman he has elected to observe for a specific play.
 There is no prohibition on taking a position on the same side of the snapper as the Referee.
 The Umpire should strive to work as close to the line of scrimmage as the linebackers will allow him.
 He must give the linebackers the freedom to move laterally and should not stand immediately behind a player.
 He must be in a hands-on-knees position so as to not interfere with the quarterback's view of the defense.
 He checks offensive line numbering for 50-79 and he must know which players are on the line of scrimmage in the free blocking zone and must monitor the defensive team's signal calling to ensure it does not interfere with the offense.
 It is preferable to warn, if possible, before throwing the flag.
 He should note the position of ball between hash marks so he can return the ball to that spot after an incomplete pass.